Otay Ranch Town Center

 Otay Ranch Town Center is an open-air shopping mall/lifestyle center in the Otay Ranch area of Chula Vista, California, south of San Diego.
-Owned and operated by Brookfield Properties, it has one vacant anchor store once occupied by Macy's, and features AMC Theatres, Barnes & Noble, and Planet Fitness.
+Owned and operated by GGP, a subsidiary of Brookfield Properties, it has one vacant anchor store once occupied by Macy's, and features AMC Theatres, Barnes & Noble, and Planet Fitness.

 Other retailers include Apple Inc., H&M, and Hollister Co.
 Dining options include The Cheesecake Factory, Chili's, and P.F.
 Chang's China Bistro.

 History

 2000s

-Otay Ranch Town Center opened on October 27, 2006 with anchors, Borders, Macy's, REI, and AMC theaters.
+Otay Ranch Town Center opened on October 27, 2006, with anchors, Borders, Macy's, REI, and AMC theaters.
 There is also a power center east of the mall with big box retailers like Best Buy and Ulta Beauty and a few restaurants.

 The Mall had originally been planned to be a high-end mall attracting additional anchors like Nordstrom.
 Due to the 2008 financial crisis, those plans were changed, and the site is now a soccer field.

 In 2007, Borders moved to (nearby competing mall) Westfield Plaza Bonita and was replaced with Barnes & Noble.